hashicorp/consul-helm/CONTRIBUTING.md

   }

-  // Generate a random name for this test. releaseName := helpers.RandomName(t)
+  // Generate a random name for this test. releaseName := helpers.RandomName()

-  // Create a new Consul cluster object. consulCluster := framework.NewHelmCluster(t, helmValues, ctx, releaseName)
+  // Create a new Consul cluster object. consulCluster := framework.NewHelmCluster(t, helmValues, ctx, cfg, releaseName)

   // Create the Consul cluster with Helm. consulCluster.Create(t)